U.S. Incorporation Services

 - Is it safe or not?

-- To establish a company, is the procedure easy or not?
+- In establishing a company, is the procedure easy or not?

-- Taxes: how much is the state corporate income tax, sales tax, and property tax rates?
+- Taxes: what are the state corporate income tax, sales tax, and property tax rates?

 Steps to Establish a U.S. Corporation